 NGC-7635, commonly called The Bubble Nebula is an H II emission nebula located in the constellation of Cassiopiea, less than 1 degree from the open star cluster Messier 52.
 The "bubble" formation is created by the stellar wind from a massive, hot young star, SAO-20575.
 This bubble is contained within a giant molecular cloud, which is also excited by this star, causing it to glow in the wavelength of ionized hydrogen.
 NGC-7635 lies 11,000 light years from Earth.
 The bubble itself is 8 to 10 light years in diameter.
 NGC-7635 was discovered by Sir William Herschel in 1787.

-This image, acquired on July 9, 2014, is a 1 hour integration of 6 minute exposures through the Celestron C-11 at f/2, using the HyperStar III imaging system and the Starlight Express SXVR-H694C color CCD camera, operating at -10 degrees below ambient temperature and binned 1 X 1.
-Guided, captured and combined using Maxim DL5 Pro.
-Post processed using PhotoShop CS2, Gradient XTerminator, StarShrink, Carboni's Astro Tools and NoiseWare.
+This image, acquired on October 17,2023, is a 2 hour 34 minute integration of 2 minute exposures through the Celestron C-11 at f/6.3, using the Starizona Reducer/Corrector 6.3 and the ZWO ASI2600MC Pro camera, operating at -10 degrees below ambient temperature and binned 1 X 1.
+Guided and captured using N.I.N.A (Nightime Imaging 'N' Astronomy).
+Stacked and color balanced using Maxim DL5.
+Post processed using PhotoShop CS2, Gradient XTerminator, StarShrink, Carboni's Astro Tools, Deep Sky Colors and NoiseWare

 NGC-7635